 Wrapping this up,

 The migration of the giants, as many call it, has probably fuelled the entire trend.
 This can be only seen as a beginning.
-Globalization is paving way for a multi-cultural tech hotspot that is going to be a driving force for the entire tech community.
+Globalization is paving the way for a multicultural tech hotspot that is going to be a driving force for the entire tech community.
 Silicon Hills is nothing but a win-win situation for both the companies and the residents of the city.
-It is only a matter of time before Silicon Hills overwhelm Silicon valley and transform into the next big thing in the tech world.
+It is only a matter of time before Silicon Hills overwhelm Silicon Valley and transform into the next big thing in the tech world.